Sign In

 The printed trachea measured about five centimeters long and was built using a biodegradable material called polycaprolactone (PCL) mixed with bio-ink containing stem cells and cartilage cells.
 This unique combination allowed the implant to become more than just an artificial tube.
 It slowly turned into a living, healing structure inside her body.

 Doctors explained that six months after the operation, the implant was healing naturally.
-“We were surprised to see new blood vessels forming, showing that the patient’s body had accepted the structure as its own,” one of the surgeons said.
-The most remarkable part was that the woman did not need any immunosuppressant drugs, which are normally used to stop the body from rejecting transplanted organs.
+“We felt surprised to see new blood vessels forming, showing that the patient’s body had accepted the structure as its own,” one of the surgeons said.
+The most remarkable part was that the woman did not need any immunosuppressant drugs, which doctors normally use to stop the body from rejecting transplanted organs.

 Over the next few years, the polymer material would safely dissolve, while the woman’s own tissue would continue to grow, eventually replacing the printed trachea completely.
 According to the hospital, the full regeneration process could take about five years.